psaravind/youtube-video-curation-assistant/README.md

 - **Local Search History**: Replaced Google Sheets integration with local CSV storage for better privacy and simplicity
 - **Dynamic Search Results Header**: Shows the current search term and number of videos found
 - **Fixed Timestamp Handling**: Improved handling of ISO format timestamps in search history
+- **Streamlined UI**: Combined title and description into a single column for better readability
+- **Formatted Upload Dates**: Cleaner display of video upload dates in YYYY-MM-DD HH:MM format

 ## Contributing